Is the USS Midway Museum Worth Visiting? Absolutely!

 Posing with Peace Signs

-Veteran Jerry was a pilot and Spoke some Japanese
+Veteran Jerry was in Navy Intelligence and Spoke some Japanese

 Our father served in the Air Force for twenty years, but he rarely shares his past military experience with us, so we were really intrigued and grateful for the stories that the volunteers passed on to us.